neelkamath/omni-chat-backend/docs/api.md

 ## Flow

-Here is the usual flow for using the API.
+Here's the usual flow for using the API:
 1. Have the user sign up for an account.
 Pass the info they give you to `Mutatation.createAccount`.
 1. Have the user verify their email.
 1. Have the user log in.
 Pass the credentials they give you to `Query.requestTokenSet`.
 This will give you an access token to authenticate their future actions.